quixio/quix-streams-dotnet/docs/using.md

 !!! tip

-    For this facility to work in Quix Platform you need to enable the State Management feature.
+    For this facility to work in Quix Cloud you need to enable the State Management feature.
 You can enable it in the `Deployment` dialog, where you can also specify the size of storage required.
 When using Quix Streams with a third-party broker such as Kafka, no configuration is required, and data is automatically stored on the local file system.

 ## Tracking computed values across multiple streams